aaestrada/steerage/README.md

 - `config` - a fully resolved path to a configuration document (relative paths in this document are from the document's location).
 - `basedir` - optional alternative location to base `shortstop` relative paths from.
 - `hooks` - an optional object containing hook functions consisting of:
-    - `config(manifest, callback)` - hook for modifying config prior to compose.
+    - `config(store, callback)` - hook for modifying config prior to compose.
     - `connection(name, config, callback)` - hook for modifying the server connection config before added.
     - `register(name, config, callback)` - hook for modifying the plugin config before register.
 - `protocols` - optional additional custom protocols for `shortstop`.